 Marijuana profits form a very large portion of the Mexican cartels financial structure — up to 60 percent in some estimates.
 Let’s take that blood money away from them.
 Also, Judd himself once told me – five or so years ago — that most of Polk’s meth trade comes from Mexico, piggybacking on the existing marijuana networks and routes.
 Wiping out half their profits — almost overnight — and disrupting their networks organically would strike a greater blow for drug enforcement than anything in my lifetime.

 2) Study the best approach for going after the cocaine market, with serious consideration given to selling it at pharmacies.
 Decriminalize possession.
+Ditto for meth.
 And assess the effects of marijuana market creation.
-Adjust to any unforeseen consequences.
-Ditto for meth, but it would come last — in part because of its environmental issues.

 3) Focus policing of neighborhoods on public behavior in public spaces.
 Legalizing drugs is not the same as legalizing robbery or fighting or disorderly conduct.

 4) Review prison sentences carefully, but do not just indiscriminately release people.
 Unfortunately, our prisons have become places where borderline guys tend to become hardened criminals.
 Stopping that process from happening is hugely important to the future of the country.
 But we can’t pretend the process hasn’t been ongoing for a long time and doesn’t present big potential risks for the neighborhoods that take in these men.

 There you have it.
 My fantasy Grady Judd press conference.
 I am aware it is unlikely to ever happen.
 But you never know.
 The sheriff has a sense of history.
 He could make it here.